How to Write a Letter to Your Sponsored Child

 Sample Letter-Writing Prompts for You

-In addition to telling your child about your family, church, work, spiritual life, interests, hobbies, pets, etc., consider talking to your child about the following things:
+In addition to telling your new friend about your family, church, work, spiritual life, interests, hobbies, pets, etc., consider talking about the following things:

 • What is your prayer for your sponsored child?